 One neutral living room idea is to add a big, comfy sofa in a complementary hue to your scheme.
 This gorgeous Slowcoach corner sofa from Loaf in vintage pink velvet, £4125, makes the perfect place to lounge, reading the Sunday papers or having a well-deserved afternoon snooze.

 Patricia Gibbons, from sofa.com’s design team says, ‘Country living rooms are defined largely by the style of the sofas within it.
 Sofas being the key piece of furniture in the living room, the choice of shape, its colour and its detailing can often dictate the feel of the space.’

 ‘With larger spaces available in country homes, corner sofas work especially well to section big, open spaces.
 And can also be helpful to work around quirkier architectural features to provide structure in a crooked room.’

 7. Include antique furniture

 A comfy, worn-in leather armchair by a cosy fire is what springs to mind when we think of country living rooms.
-Mix old and new together effectively by marrying contemporary printed rugs or artwork with antique furniture.
+Mix old and new together effectively by marrying contemporary living room curtain ideas, printed rugs or artwork with antique furniture.

 8. Add opulent touches